CaptOrb/captorb.github.io/_posts/2025-07-15-task-app-aws-cicd.md

 #### Deploying the backend

 To deploy the backend, GitHub Actions uses OIDC to gain the necessary temporary permissions.
-The backend Docker image is then built, tagged, and pushed to Amazon ECR (Elastic Container Registry).
+The backend Docker image is then built, tagged, and pushed to **Amazon ECR (Elastic Container Registry)**.
 Finally the ECS Service is updated to ensure the latest version of the backend is fully deployed.
-Note that secrets such AWS_ACCOUNT_ID are securely stored in GitHub Secrets.
+Note that secrets such as **AWS_ACCOUNT_ID** are securely stored in **GitHub Secrets**.

 {% raw %}
 ```yaml